stadium-software/spinners/README.md

 ![](images/Contained-Spinner-Result.gif)

 ### Spinner Types
-1. "spinner-type-1": to select a specific spinner from 1 to 83
+1. Add "spinner-type-1" to the Spinner *Container* classes property to select a specific spinner (append number from 1 to 83)
-2. "spinner-type-custom": to define your own spinner from an animated background image
+2. Add "spinner-type-random" to the Spinner *Container* classes property to let the script select a random spinner
-3. "spinner-type-random": to let the script select a random spinner
+3. Add "spinner-type-custom" to the Spinner *Container* classes property to define your own spinner from an animated background image (see below)

 **Custom Spinner Selection**